ipuig-pa/05_webserv/TODOs/DayByDayTODO.md

+//todo 0105
+cgi-handler under request-handler, in the PROCESSING stage, direct to cgi or static, and then GET POST REQUEST

 //IDEA on 26th April
 - build an abstract class inherit locaConf and servConf
 - parsing reference or coyp, check later - avoid memory issues